COVID-19 drug repurposing research: Favipiravir

 Favipiravir is an antiviral drug approved for the treatment of influenza in Japan.
 There is limited evidence suggesting that, compared to other antiviral drugs, favipiravir might improve outcomes for people with COVID-19, but more rigorous studies are needed before any conclusions can be drawn.

 Chinese clinical trials in Wuhan and Shenzhen claimed to show that favipiravir was "clearly effective".
 Of 35 patients in Shenzhen tested negative in a median of 4 days, while the length of illness was 11 days in the 45 patients who did not receive it.
 In a study conducted in Wuhan on 240 patients with pneumonia half were given favipiravir and half received umifenovir.
 The researchers found that patients recovered from coughs and fevers faster when treated with favipiravir, but that there was no change in how many patients in each group progressed to more advanced stages of illness that required treatment with a ventilator.

 On 22 March 2020, Italy approved the drug for experimental use against COVID-19 and began conducting trials in the three regions most affected by the disease.
 The Italian Pharmaceutical Agency reminded the public that the existing evidence in support of the drug is scant and preliminary.

 On 30 May 2020, the Russian Health Ministry approved a generic version of favipiravir named Avifavir, which proved highly effective in the first phase of clinical trials.

-In June 2020, India approved the use of a generic version of favipravir called FabiFlu, developed by Glenmark Pharmaceuticals, in the treatment of mild to moderate cases of COVID-19.
+In June 2020, India approved the use of a generic version of favipiravir called FabiFlu, developed by Glenmark Pharmaceuticals, in the treatment of mild to moderate cases of COVID-19.

 On 26 May 2021, a systematic review found a 24% greater chance of clinical improvement when administered in the first seven days of hospitalization, but no statistically significant reduction in mortality for any of the groups, including hospitalized patients and those with mild or moderate symptoms.